Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 Success rate of ACL surgery is around 85-90%.
 Repeat surgery may become necessary under certain circumstances.
 Hamstring grafts are widely used in this practice and this may slightly weaken your hamstring following surgery.

-Return to activity
+Return to Activity

 However, do not wait until your injury is healed to get back into shape.
 To aid speedier return to activity, follow the RICE formula: Rest, Ice, Compression and Elevation, along with a limitation of activities.
 Do stay fit while injured, and keep a positive, upbeat attitude.

-PRE-OPS DOS & DON’TS
+PRE-OP DOS & DON’TS

 DO avoid alcohol the day before surgery